I am Jeff Dyer

 It turns out that symbolic processing of natural languages is hard to do, and expert systems didn't really work either.
 So, the industry entered the so called AI winter by the end of the 80s.

 In 2011, after an 8 year stint at Macromedia/Adobe as a lead on the design and implementation of Actionscript 3, I started Artcompiler.
 Artcompiler was started on the premise that it is better to create software by allowing experts in the problem domain to engage deeply in the code.
-This would be possible if I built a domain specific language into each subsystem of the software.
+And that this would be possible if there was an application specific language at the core of the application.

-Starting in about 2008, I began experimenting with this idea in an open source project I called Graffiticode.
-The idea was to create APIs that take an argument that is code in a task specific language.
-This code defines what to do with the other inputs.
+Starting in about 2008, I started experimenting with this idea in an open source project called Graffiticode.
+The idea was to create web APIs that take an argument that is code in a DSL.
+This code defines the behavior of the API.